Hong Kong to lift Jordan lockdown

 [title]

-After imposing a two-day lockdown in Jordan, the government plans to lift the restriction by the end of Sunday as soon as all the test results are in.
-The temporary restricted areas include Woosung Street to its east, Nanking Street to its south, Battery Street to its west and Kansu Street to its north.
+After imposing a two-day lockdown in Jordan, the government lifted the restriction at the end of Sunday as soon as all the test results were in.
+The temporary restricted areas included Woosung Street to its east, Nanking Street to its south, Battery Street to its west and Kansu Street to its north.
 More than 7,000 residents tested for coronavirus, and 13 cases were uncovered during the mandatory testing.

-Residents who tested negative for Covid-19 are now allowed to leave and re-enter the locked-down zone as long as they wear the official wristband as proof of their negative results.
+As early as 6pm on Sunday, residents who tested negative for Covid-19 were allowed to leave and re-enter the locked-down zone as long as they wear the required official wristband as proof of their negative results.

-The police barriers placed in the area are scheduled to be removed by midnight, but officials stated that restrictions would only be lifted when all the coronavirus test results are in.
-The Food and Environmental Hygiene Department would begin sanitising the area once the restriction is lifted.
+The police barriers placed in the area were removed early Monday morning, and the Food and Environmental Hygiene Department carried out a deep cleanse in the area that included Yau Ma Tei Market and Reclamation Street Cooked Food Hawker Bazaar.

 Want to hear the latest city news and learn about what's happening in the city?
 Subscribe to our newsletter and be the first to get the news!